V-Sekai/manuals/decisions/20230911-xr-grid-with-drawing.md

-# Improving xr grid with new enhancements
+# Proposed: Improving xr grid with new enhancements

 ## Metadata